 Dado – The second largest of the bars on Calle de la Virgen that often has cheap deals on cocktails in comparison to the others on the strip.
 It also has the advantage of being the last – or first depending on where you come from – bar on the street, making it easier to access and buy a drink at when the strip is bustling – which it usually is.

 To get to the clubs and parties take taxis or the disco bus from the Ibiza port or San Antonio bus station.
 For years, Anfora was the only large, dedicated gay club in Ibiza but it closed several years ago.
 Lola's is the closest thing you'll find nowadays, so you'll want to keep on the look out for the special weekly and monthly gay parties hosted during the summer on the island.

-Lola’s – a long running small club and one of the first on the island, it’s tucked away in the old quarter behind the Old Fish Market and has a gay leaning crowd.
+Lola’s – a long running small club and the first on the island – open since 1965 .
+It’s tucked away in the old quarter behind the Old Fish Market and has a gay leaning crowd.
 One of the only clubs in the Old Town that's open out of season with local DJs playing house music.